This page was printed on:

-Some centers recommend birth control once a child reaches puberty, even if they are not sexually active.
-You, your child and your transplant center will decide together what is best.
+Some hospitals recommend birth control once a child reaches puberty, even if they are not sexually active.
+You, your child, and your transplant hospital will decide together what is best.
 The main goal of these discussions and suggestions is to prevent disease and pregnancy.

 Young Adults: Independence and transition

 Advanced preparation that takes years

 In your child’s early teenage years, your transplant hospital will begin to emphasize independence.
 Since your children will not always live with you, it’s important that they learn to take care of themselves.
 Many children are ready to learn about self-care as young as 12 years old, while other children need more time.
 Whenever the process starts, it should be gradual and involve both the parents and the transplant hospital.

 “Empower your child or teen to be independent and learn to take care of themselves.
 You might not always be around to do things for them or ensure they make smart decisions.
 I attribute my success to my parents making me be accountable and responsible and not rely on them.” — Kim Uccellini, pediatric kidney recipient

 You need to balance letting your child learn on their own and stepping in when needed.
 Allow plenty of time to prepare yourself for the emotional struggles that go along with change.

 Some transplant hospitals have tools that predict how prepared a child is to take care of themselves.
 These tools help parents and the transplant team know the areas where they are needed most.
 You can use these tools to mark your child’s progress.
 As children age, they can learn to manage their own care in the following areas: